sheevu/ai-agent-leeila/README.md

 The project is static and can be hosted on any modern platform (Vercel, Netlify, Cloudflare Pages, GitHub Pages, etc.).

 1. Build the app: `npm run build` (outputs to `dist/`).
-2. Deploy the `dist` folder using your platform’s CLI or drag-and-drop uploader.
+2. Deploy the `dist` folder using your platform's CLI or drag-and-drop uploader.
 3. Remember to inject `VITE_LEAD_WEBHOOK_URL` as an environment variable on the hosting provider so the live build can reach your automation workflow.

 For containerised environments, serve the `dist` directory with any static server (e.g., `npm install -g serve` then `serve dist`).
 No server-side runtime is required.